adikabintang/adikabintang.github.io/_posts/2020_03_04_computer_networks.md

 When I was in a Bachelor's, the course taught from the physical layer up to the application layer.
 It is understandable to teach it that way, because that's how it is built.
 However, for a learning purpose, I find it harder to understand.

-Consider this example; when we were in the elementary school, we were taught that the area of a circle is $\pi r^2$ without knowing where the formulae comes from.
+Consider this example; when we were in the elementary school, we were taught that the area of a circle was $\pi r^2$ without knowing where the formulae came from.
 Then we go deeper as we go to higher grade and finally comes to the detail when we were in the college.
 So, learning from the surface to the bottom is not a new approach.

 I found it easier to do top-down approach, then followed by whatever we need to focus on.
-The book "Computer Networking: A Top-Down Approach" [[amazon](https://www.amazon.com/Computer-Networking-Top-Down-Approach-7th/dp/0133594149)] is very readable and I enjoyed reading it.
+The book "Computer Networking: A Top-Down Approach" [[amazon](https://www.amazon.com/Computer-Networking-Top-Down-Approach-7th/dp/0133594149)] is very readable, and I enjoyed reading it.

-The top-down approach book is not that comprehensive on some parts like routing protocol, because the aim of the book is to introduce computer networks to Bachelor's student.
-I continued by reading "Computer Networking : Principles, Protocols and Practice" [[open.umn.edu](https://open.umn.edu/opentextbooks/textbooks/computer-networking-principles-protocols-and-practice)] which is deeper on some topics like TCP congestion control and routing protocol.
+The top-down approach book is not that comprehensive on some parts like routing protocol, because the aim of the book is to introduce computer networks to Bachelor's students.
+I continued by reading "Computer Networking: Principles, Protocols and Practice" [[open.umn.edu](https://open.umn.edu/opentextbooks/textbooks/computer-networking-principles-protocols-and-practice)] which is deeper on some topics like TCP congestion control and routing protocol.
 I also found the "TCP/IP Networking" course from EPFL excellent, which we can access through [[EPFL moodle](https://moodlearchive.epfl.ch/2018-2019/course/view.php?id=523)].

 # We need to experiment to validate our understanding